prescience-data/4g-rotator/README.md

 ### Recommendations

-We also recommend enabling the Auto Tether via USB script to avoid having to manually enable USB tethering each time you plug it in as a USB modem.
+Recommend enabling the `Auto Tether` flow on the handset to avoid having to manually enable USB tethering each time you plug it in as a USB modem.

-Additionally, although you can use this via Wifi tethering, it's quite a bit more complicated to manage this in a Node script, but it is possible.
+Additionally, you can use this via Wifi Tethering, although it's quite a bit more complicated / less reliable to manage this in a Node script.

 To avoid data excess, disable your phones auto update over 4G and set to only update over Wifi.